shinhosuck/dev_notes/React/Install-node.md

 CREATE REACT APP COMMAND-go to project dir:

-1. This will install NPM(node package manager) locally.
+1. This will install NPM(node package manager) locally:

-install: sudo npm i -g create-react-app "create folder"->react-app will be created inside of the folder-name could be anything
+sudo npm i -g create-react-app "create folder" react-app will be created inside of the folder-name could be anything

-2. This will install NPX(node package execute)-it will grab the modules/application from repo(better way).
+2. This will install NPX(node package execute) -> it will grab the modules/application from repo(better way).
-install: npx create-react-app "create-folder"->react-app will be created inside of the folder-name could be anything
+npx create-react-app "create-folder"->react-app will be created inside of the folder-name could be anything

+if node is not installed:

 Node.js Current:
 curl -fsSL https://deb.nodesource.com/setup_current.x | sudo -E bash -